PolinaTolkachova/golf-app-live-scoring/docs/uiStructure.md

 #### Enter Tournament Scores Page

 - **Components:**
-    - Select tournament dropdown
-    - Score entry fields for each hole
+    - Score entry fields for each hole fora a particular tournament
     - Submit and Edit buttons